 Step 1: Assess Your Financial Needs and Goals

-Begin by evaluating your financial situation and objectives.
-Are you looking to save, invest, manage daily expenses, or plan for retirement?
-Your goals will dictate the type of account that best suits your needs.
+Begin by evaluating your financial situation and objectives, as your goals will dictate the type of account that best suits your needs.
+Whether you’re looking to save, invest, manage daily expenses, or plan for retirement.

 Step 2: Understand Different Account Types